a6patch/docs/docs/voting/how-to-vote-qredit-desktop-wallet.md

+﻿---
-﻿# How To Vote/Un-Vote In the Qredit Desktop Wallet
+title: How to Vote/Un-Vote In the Qredit Desktop Wallet
+---

 You can use your XQR to vote or un-vote a delegate.
 In this guide, we’ll show you how to vote for a delegate, or un-vote a delegate if you want to change your vote.